(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-Once in a while, your dog may experience difficulty having bowel movements.
-He may be straining and may even show some pain; sometimes he may only be able to produce a little, other times he may not be able to produce anything at all even after trying for a while.
+Once in a while, your dog may have problem pooping.
+He may be straining and may even show some pain.
+Sometimes he may only have a "small production", other times he may not be able to produce anything at all even after trying for a while.

-There are numerous possible causes of canine constipation, some are serious and require prompt veterinary attention.
-If your dog is constipated and cannot go to the bathroom for over a day or two, therefore, you need to take the dog to the veterinarian for a check-up to rule out any underlying health problem.
+There are numerous possible reasons why a dog is constipated, some are serious and require prompt veterinary attention.
+If your dog is constipated and cannot go to the bathroom for over two days, you need to take the dog to the veterinarian for a check-up to rule out any underlying health problem.

 If your dog has chronic constipation, try using herbal remedies.

 Herbs are found to be very effective in relieving chronic constipation in dogs.

 Some useful herbs for treating dog constipation are: